 Candlestick Charts: The Trader’s Choice

-Candlestick charts show the same HLOC data as bar charts, but in a way that’s much easier to read at a glance.
-Each “candle” has a body (the rectangle) showing the open-to-close range, and wicks (the thin lines) showing the high and low.
+Candlestick charts show the same open, high, low, and close data as bar charts, but in a more visual format.
+Each candle has a body showing the open-to-close range and wicks showing the highest and lowest prices reached during the period.

 Mountain Charts: Pretty But Pointless